duanegoodner/lstm_adversarial_attack/SETUP.md

-### 2.9 Run the Project Jupyter Notebook
+### 8 Run the Project Jupyter Notebook

-In the Jupyter Lab file explorer, navigate to the `/notebooks` directory, and open `lstm_adversarial_attack.ipynb`.
+In the Jupyter Lab file explorer, navigate to the `/notebooks` directory, and open `icu_deep_learning.ipynb`.
 Read through this notebook file, and use code cells within it to run the project.